Language and Page Formatting Options

 - IdM clients connect to a number of ports on IdM servers to communicate with their services.
-These ports must be open on the IdM servers to work.
-For more information on which ports IdM requires, see Section 2.1.4, “Port Requirements”.On a client, open these ports in the outgoing direction.
+These ports must be open on the IdM servers in the incoming direction.
+For more information on which ports IdM requires, see Section 2.1.6, “Port Requirements”.On a client, open these ports in the outgoing direction.
 If you are using a firewall that does not filter outgoing packets, such as

 firewalld, the ports are already available in the outgoing direction.